World imports

 If the stream is closed, this pollable is always ready immediately.

-is a child resource of the output-stream
+The created pollable is a child resource of the output-stream.

-Implementations may trap if the output-stream
+Implementations may trap if the output-stream is dropped before

-s created with this function are dropped.
+all derived pollables created with this function are dropped.

 Write zeroes to a stream.

-this should be used precisely like write
+This should be used precisely like write with the exact same

 preconditions (must use check-write first), but instead of